grame-cncm/faustdoc/src/manual/midi.md

 ### Standard Polyphony Parameters

 Most Faust architectures allow for the implementation of polyphonic instruments simply by using a set of "standard user interface names."
-Hence, any Faust program declaring the `freq`, `gain`, and `gate` parameter is polyphony-compatible.
+Hence, any Faust program declaring the `freq (or key)`, `gain (or vel or velocity)`, and `gate` parameter is polyphony-compatible.
 These 3 parameters are directly associated to key-on and key-off events and have the following behavior:

 * When a key-on event is received, `gate` will be set to 1.
 Inversely, when a key-off event is received, `gate` will be set to 0.
 Therefore, `gate` is typically used to trigger an envelope, etc.
 * `freq` is a frequency in Hz computed automatically in function of the value of the pitch contained in a key-on or a key-off message.
+Alternatively `key` can be used to get the raw MIDI pitch and describe the pitch to Hz  conversion in the DSP code itself (for instance to implement alternative tunings).
 * `gain` is a linear gain (value between 0-1) computed in function of the velocity value contained in a key-on or a key-off message.
+Alternatively `vel` or `velocity` can be used to get the raw MIDI velocity and describe the velocity to gain conversion in the DSP code itself (for instance to implement alternative velocity curves).

 **Example: Simple Polyphonic Synthesizer**